V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/dual-endstops.md

 To get a more precise work offset it is best to add it in your CAD file.
 This can be done with a bounding box, cut it as a separate path and used to position your material.
 ___

-## How it is done in the firmware

-Marlin currently has to have at least one extruder defined, this extruder causes us an issue has we need the driver it is assigned to.
-All boards have and E0 driver (some call it something different), and dual firmware capable boards also have an E1 driver, beyond that most boards have breakout pins for more external drivers.
-The first extruder gets assigned to driver E0.
-To make this all work I change pin assignments for E0 to one of the external break pins change the current E1 pins to the E0 driver, and create an E2 set and assign them the pins of the E1 driver.

-I hope that makes sense, I move E0 pin assingments out of the way and shuffle E1 and E2 down one slot.

-All of this happens in the Pins/Pins_XXXX.h files.
-XXXX=whatever board you are using.